-In 1696, Bath County was separated from Albemarle County, and Carteret by this division was in Bath County, Archdale Precinct.
-Bath County extended from the southern shores of the Albemarle Sound down to the undivided limits of the province and when Carteret County was established some years later, it included the entire unsettled region embracing the Cape Fear and down to the South Carolina line.
+In 1696, Bath County was separated from Albemarle County.
+Bath County extended from the southern shores of the Albemarle Sound down to the unsurveyed limits of the province and when Carteret County was first established some years later, it included the entire unsettled region embracing the Cape Fear and down to the undefined South Carolina line.
 The settlements in the region about Carteret were not growing rapidly because of trouble with the Indians.

 According to the Depression Era WPA book entitled, "North Carolina - A Guide to the Old North State" within the Federal Writers Project named the American Guide Series, first published in 1939 by the University of North Carolina Press - the very first location for the Albemarle Government was held at Halls Creek, opposite Halls Creek Church, in what is present-day Pasquotank County, about three miles north of Nixonton.

 "It convened by order of William Drummond, North Carolina's first Governor; George Catchmaid was speaker.
 The assembly petitioned the Proprietors to all the North Carolinians to hold their lands under the same conditions as the Virginians.
 Accession to this request was made in what is known as the Great Deed of Grant (1668).
 Tradition relates that one of the bylaws of the assembly provided that 'the members should wear shoes, if not stockings' during the session of the body and that they 'must not throw their chicken and other bones under the tree.'"

 In 1710, the "seat" of the Albemarle County government was situated along the Little River, in what is today Perquimans County.
 Precise location is not currently known.